System Procedure 3.4.1 Undergraduate Admissions

 Part 1.
 Purpose

-To establish requirements for the consistent administration of admissions policies at Minnesota State Colleges and Universities.
+To establish requirements for the consistent administration of undergraduate admission processes at Minnesota State colleges and universities.

 Part 2.
 Definitions